weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueAcknowledgedMessages.md

 [`TQueueExtendedParams`](../type-aliases/TQueueExtendedParams.md)

 The queue to purge.
-Can be a string, queue parameters object,
-               or queue consumer group parameters.
+Can be a string, queue parameters object, or queue consumer group parameters.

 ##### cb

 `ICallback`

 Callback function that will be invoked when the operation completes.
 If an error occurs, the first parameter will contain the Error object.
 Otherwise, the first parameter will be null/undefined.

 #### Returns

 `void`

-#### Inherited from
+#### Overrides

 `QueueMessagesAbstract.purge`